 What is the expected number of kids that Tommy infects on Day 1?

-The expected number of kids that Tommy infects on Day 1 can be defined E[D=1] = Sum i=1 to D=max days of infection/replications.
+The expected number of kids that Tommy infects on Day 1 can be defined E[D=1] = Sum i=1 to D=b= replications max days of infection/replications.
 The result is equal to 1.48.

 What is the expected number of kids that are infected by Day 2 (you can count Tommy if you want)?